neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Will the Vercel Postgres SDK continue to work?

-Yes, the [Vercel Postgres SDK](https://vercel.com/docs/storage/vercel-postgres/sdk) will continue to work.
-However, you can expect Vercel to deprecated their SDK at some point after the transition.
-The good news is that **the Vercel SDK is a wrapper around the the Neon serverless driver**, so it's very compatible.
-There's no need to switch to the Neon serverless driver right away, but if you would like to get a start on that, please refer to our [Vercel SDK to Neon serverless driver migration guide](https://neon.tech/guides/vercel-sdk-migration) for instructions.
+Yes, the [Vercel Postgres SDK (@vercel/postgres)](https://vercel.com/docs/storage/vercel-postgres/sdk) will continue to work.
+No immediate action is required.
+However, `@vercel/postgres` will no longer be actively maintained by Vercel, and it is expected to be deprecated after the transition.
+The good news is that **the Vercel SDK is a wrapper around the Neon serverless driver**, making it highly compatible with Neon.
+Here's what you can do:

+- For a version of `@vercel/postgres` managed by Neon in maintenance mode (maintained but no new features), you can replace `@vercel/postgres` with Neon's fully compatible version: [@neondatabase/vercel-postgres-compat](https://github.com/neondatabase/vercel-postgres-compat).
+Neon will maintain this version for the foreseeable future to support users transitioning from Vercel Postgres.
+- If you're building new apps, we recommend using the **Neon serverless driver** ([@neondatabase/serverless](https://github.com/neondatabase/serverless)).
+This driver is actively maintained and developed by Neon.
+- If you want to migrate an existing app from `@vercel/postgres` to the **Neon serverless driver**, refer to our [Vercel SDK to Neon serverless driver migration guide](https://neon.tech/guides/vercel-sdk-migration) for detailed instructions.

 ### Is Neon compatible with the same ORMs as Vercel Postgres?